1. Being born

 Imagine you’re me and you get off work and decide to go grocery shopping.
 You get to Kroger and search everywhere for your wallet, but it seems to be missing.
 Where could it be?
 Well, I’ll tell you where it was.
 In my excitement to leave after a seven-hour shift, I managed to throw it away –– as in I put it in a trashcan.
 Nothing has been quite a humbling experience as having to go back to my job the next day and rifle through the trash to find the wallet.

 10. The Phone-a-Thon

 I hope the people who read my Top 10 articles like them.
 My mom does, at least.
 It turns out there are people that don’t, and I had to learn it the hard way.
 Cut to The Cavalier Daily’s phone bank fundraiser.
 We all had an assigned list of call-ees, and one of my friends called a guy that decided now wasn’t the right time to donate.
 Why?
-Because of an article I wrote, titled — I was in a writing slump, let me live.
+Because of an article I wrote, titled Top 10 places to hook up on Grounds — I was in a writing slump, let me live.
 That was his only reason.
 It was clearly a satirical article, but apparently being funny isn’t enough to get you donations, and I spent the whole day feeling terrible.
 But I provided a laugh for the rest of my colleagues, and that’s the important part.
 Right?